andyearnshaw/Intl.js/README.md

 environments.

 ## <a id=status></a>Status
-`Intl.js` isn't yet ready for production environments. test402 has been integrated into the project and tells us there's still a lot of work to be done.
-The latest test, run on May 27 2013, scored 90 out of 153<sup>*</sup>.
+The latest test, run on Jun 04 2013, scored 101 out of 117<sup>\*</sup>.
+Although the majority of the failed tests are somewhat superficial, there are a few outstanding issues with `DateTimeFormat`.
+Also, as the tests aren't run with all locales enabled, there may be some edge cases that have been missed.

+Aside from 1 issue with precision in Firefox, `NumberFormat` seems to be rather complete.

 Current progress is as follows: